• Free shipping on all orders

 Implications for Potty Training

 A puppy’s water intake can influence their potty-training routine, but you should never limit their access to it.
 Water should always be available throughout the day.
-What is important is to take your puppy for potty breaks at consistent times and very frequently throughout the day until their potty routine is established.
-Your puppy is likely to need to potty approximately 20 to 30 minutes after they drink a larger amount of water (for example, after having a playtime session, and after each meal).
+It is important to take your puppy for potty breaks consistently and frequently throughout the day until the potty routine is established.
+Your puppy is likely to need to potty approximately 20 to 30 minutes after drinking a larger amount of water.

-For instance, taking your puppy outside to potty shortly after eating and after you notice them drinking will increase the chances of your puppy toileting where they should and getting a reward for it, which is the key to positive reinforcement.
+For instance, taking your puppy outside to potty shortly after eating and after you notice them drinking will increase the chances of your puppy eliminating where they should.
+After they use the bathroom in the correct spot, provide a reward, which is the key to positive reinforcement.

 Consider Your Pup’s Diet

-Diet plays a role in a puppy’s water intake.
+A puppy’s diet plays a role in their water intake.
 Dry kibble diets typically require more water consumption, as they do not provide as much moisture as wet, fresh, or raw food options.

 Regardless of your puppy’s diet, they should always have free access to water.
-You may notice a change in your puppy’s water intake whenever there is a change in diet.
-If you have concerns about your puppy’s diet or water consumption, consult with your veterinarian to ensure they are receiving a balanced and appropriate diet.
+You may notice a change in your puppy’s water intake whenever there is a change in their diet.
+If you have concerns about your puppy’s diet or water consumption, consult your veterinarian to ensure they receive a balanced diet.

 puppy eating